venkatsriram/gettingandcleaning/README.md

-subject_train.txt| Each row identifies the subject who performed the train activity for each window sample X_test.txt| Test set y_test.txt| Test labels subject_train.txt| Each row identifies the subject who performed the test activity for each window sample
+subject_train.txt| Each row identifies the subject who performed the train activity for each window sample X_test.txt| Test set y_test.txt| Test labels subject_test.txt| Each row identifies the subject who performed the test activity for each window sample

 ### run_analysis.R